Investing in Clash: Productizing Individuality

 The market for individual creators is poised to see massive growth as new technology platforms allow them to create and distribute content to massive audiences.
 Up to this point, most platforms have been focused on expanding reach, but new tools and applications are geared toward helping improve monetization for creators.
 With these new tools, creators do not need to change their distribution format or amass hundreds of thousands of followers, but rather they monetize directly from highly engaged fans.

 Clash launched its beta product in the summer of 2020 and today with the Byte acquisition has 5 million users globally on its platform.
 New users were mostly driven by word of mouth from the creator community—over 80% of all Clash downloads were through organic acquisition channels.
 They’ve also worked closely with several high-profile creators who serve as advisors to make sure the product highlights features for all creators, regardless of audience or reach.

 The video-first app provides short-form video creation tools for creators and has a well-designed UX to instantly immerse fans into artist video streams.
-While these features are table stakes in today’s short-form video platforms, what differentiates Clash is its relentless focus on creator monetization and fan engagement.

 From an engagement standpoint, has anyone actually ever read the comments section of a YouTube or TikTok video?
 Me neither.
 Unfortunately for some creators, they’re forced to choose between monetization and engagement.
 How many times have you seen one too many promotions from a favorite influencer that feels, well, fake?
 This Saturday Night Live bit sums it up perfectly.
 The days of inauthentic promotions are limited.